-- Infectious disease data is created by an underlying infection process. - Infections are generally unobserved. - We observe other related measures such as the onset of symptoms, test positivity, hospital admission, and death. - All of these measures happen with some delay from the original date of infection and depending on the disease we may know more or less about these delays. - When we observed any of these measures we truncate this delay and so only observe some of data that will eventually be reported.
+- Infectious disease data is created by an underlying infection process. - Infections are generally unobserved. - We observe other related measures such as the onset of symptoms, test positivity, hospital admission, and death. - All of these measures happen with some delay from the original date of infection. - When we observe any of these measures we truncate this delay distribution.